Amnish04/til-page-builder/README.md

 pip install -r requirements.txt
 ```

+## Features

+* Converts text files to html files that can be rendered as web pages.
+* Parses the first line as web page title and top level heading if followed by 2 empty newlines.
+* Parses all text blocks, delimeted by an empty line, as `p` tags for the html.

 ## Usage

 The driver file for this tool is located at `src/til-builder_main.py`.
 This is the file that needs to be executed for to perform all kinds of actions that the tool supports.